 FIRST Team 1511 has a growing number of alumni who want to stay involved with the team in some way.
-We welcome their involvement, whether it's in a mentoring role, attending events to cheer the team on, or simply staying in communication on the forums.
+We welcome their involvement, whether it's in a mentoring role, attending events to cheer the team on, or simply staying in communication with our team.